 Prerequisite: NERS 471, NERS 571 or permission of instructor.
+(3 credits)

-(3 credits) Coupling of intense electromagnetic radiation to electrons and collective modes in time-dependent and equilibrium plasmas, ranging from underdense to solid-density.
+Coupling of intense electromagnetic radiation to electrons and collective modes in time-dependent and equilibrium plasmas, ranging from underdense to solid-density.
 Theory, numerical models and experiments in laser fusion, x-ray lasers, novel electron accelerators and nonlinear optics.

-NERS 675 (ECE 510).
-Plasma Chemistry and Plasma Surface Interactions
+NERS 675 (ECE 510), Plasma Chemistry and Plasma Surface Interactions remediation, and photon sources.

-Prerequisite: ECE 517, permission of instructor, or graduate standing.
-(3 credits) Focuses on the plasma chemistry and plasma-surface interactions occurring in low temperature plasmas as used in, for example, materials processing, chemical conversion, biotechnology, environmental remediation, and photon sources.
 Emphasis is on the atomic and molecular processes that produce chemically reactive species by electron and ion-molecule collisions, neutral-neutral reactions; and reactions with inorganic, organic and liquid surfaces.
 Plasma-surface interactions will be addressed that result in deposition, etching and sputtering.
 Radiation transport producing photoionization and photodissociation, and trapping will be discussed.